 Once a class reaches its seat capacity, it will close and a waitlist will open.
 Since students often change their schedule, seats may reopen in a closed course during the registration period.
 You can add your name to waitlists for up to 10 credit hours.

 It is your responsibility to check your umbc.edu email account regularly to see if you have been enrolled in a class for which you placed yourself on the waitlist.
-Waitlists will be disabled on May 29 (session I), and July 9 (session II).
+Waitlists will be disabled on January 2, the first day of winter session.
 Once waitlists are disabled, you should regularly monitor enrollments to see if a seat opens in the course during the schedule adjustment period.
 Contact the instructor to confirm whether you can make up any missed classes before you add a class during the schedule adjustment period.

 Due to certain circumstances/situations, you may be blocked when you attempt to register for courses.
 Please refer to the below list if you are blocked from registration.

 You must successfully satisfy UMBC prerequisites to register for courses with prerequisite requirements.
 If you receive a registration error indicating that you do not have the appropriate prerequisites to enroll in a course, submit a prerequisite override request.
 A prerequisite override does NOT guarantee enrollment in the course.
 Once granted permission to enroll, you must register as soon as possible to secure your seat.

 Visiting students who attempt to enroll in a course with prerequisite course requirements will initially be BLOCKED from registering.
 UMBC’s online registration system cannot automatically verify that the prerequisites have been met at a visiting student’s home institution, even when a transcript has been submitted.